jacobwindsor/laravel-vim-config/README.md

 * `sudo pear install phpmd/PHP_PMD-1.5.0`

 ####Omnicomplete
-The configuration use phpcomplete-extended for additional omnicomplete settings.
+The configuration uses phpcomplete-extended for additional omnicomplete settings.
-The package is useful in retrieving omnicomplete data for composer (i.e Laravel) projetcts although is not neccesary with ctags.
+The package is useful in retrieving omnicomplete data for composer (i.e Laravel) projects although is not neccesary with ctags.
 You can remove this package by deleting the Plugin from `.vimrc`, if not you will be asked to scan the composer classmaps on initially starting vim.

 ##Key maps